tarotez/sleepstages/Readme.md

 The code in the "code" directory uses the file named "path.json" to find the "data" directory.
 It can be changed to another directory name by rewriting "path.json".

+The "waves" directory is where EEG recordings are written out in case of online classification.
+By default, data/params/params.json is set to "writeWholeWaves" : 0, suppressing this output.
+By setting to "writeWholeWaves" : 1, whole EEG recordings are written out to the "waves" directory.

 ## Parameter setup

 The "data/params" directory should contain "params.json" for setting up parameters for feature extraction, training, and prediction.